Nursing (Mental Health), University of Portsmouth

 Course Highlights

-• Explore mental health nursing scenarios and work on communication with simulated patients in our Centre for Simulation in Health and Care, one of the country’s leading teaching healthcare environments
+• Explore what mental health nurses do and work on communication with simulated patients in our Centre for Simulation in Health and Care, one of the country’s leading teaching healthcare environments

 • Observe, assess and engage with patients in professional and local community environments

-• Study at the first institution in the country to be accredited by the Association of Simulated Practice in Healthcare, and on a nursing course approved by the Nursing and Midwifery Council (NMC)
+• Study a nursing course approved by the Nursing and Midwifery Council (NMC)

 • Be eligible to register with the NMC as a mental health nurse on graduation